noracast/podcastfreaks.com/README.md

 # Daily Deployment

-This project is hosted on Travis CI.
-With its 'Cron Jobs', all rss will updates on travis and push to 'gh-pages' branch of this project.
+This project is hosted on [Travis CI](https://travis-ci.org/developersjp/podcast-freaks).
+With its 'Cron Jobs', all rss seems to be updated on travis and pushed to 'gh-pages' branch of this project.